See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Pay required fee with credit card or draft from checking account.

-Student brings the paid graduation receipt received from the Business Office and the signed academic program evaluation to the Registrar’s Office by the deadline listed on the Academic Calendar at which time the student will complete the Application for Degree.
-The academic program evaluation is reviewed by a registrar.
+Bring the paid graduation receipt received from the Business Office and the signed academic program evaluation to the Registrar’s Office by the deadline listed on the Academic Calendar.
+The Application for Degree should then be completed and the academic program evaluation should be reviewed by a member of the registrar’s office.

-Order your cap and gown (tassel included) through the University Bookstore no later than March 1 from the following link: www.cbgrad.com.
+The cap and gown (tassel included) should be ordered through the University Bookstore no later than March 1 from the following link: www.cbgrad.com.

-The graduation fee is a non-refundable fee and must be paid prior to filing for graduation.
+Graduation fees are non-refundable and must be paid prior to filing for graduation.

 The graduation fee is: